Is the Tor Browser Illegal?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 The Tor project, commonly called “The Onion Router,” is a privacy tool that helps keep your online activity anonymous and secure.
-Some may ask if Tor is illegal, but the answer isn't straightforward.
 As long as you're using Tor with good intentions, it's legal in many places.
 But misusing Tor could lead to problems.

 This piece dives into the legality of Tor, its benefits, and the ins and outs of using it safely, specifically when you pair it with the best virtual private networks (VPNs).